deepin-community/vulkan-validationlayers/docs/synchronization_usage.md

 Synchronization Validation settings are managed by configuring the Validation Layer.
 These settings are described in the [VK_LAYER_KHRONOS_validation](https://vulkan.lunarg.com/doc/sdk/latest/windows/khronos_validation_layer.html#user-content-layer-details) document.

+The `khronos_validation.validate_sync` configuration variable enables Synchronization Validation.
+Additional configuration settings have this naming pattern: `khronos_validation.syncval_*`.

-Synchronization Validation settings can also be enabled and configured using the [Vulkan Configurator](https://vulkan.lunarg.com/doc/sdk/latest/windows/vkconfig.html) included with the Vulkan SDK.
+Synchronization Validation settings can also be managed using the [Vulkan Configurator](https://vulkan.lunarg.com/doc/sdk/latest/windows/vkconfig.html) included with the Vulkan SDK.

-The alpha release of QueueSubmit time validation can be enabled using the [Vulkan Configurator](https://vulkan.lunarg.com/doc/sdk/latest/windows/vkconfig.html), or by adding:

-`VALIDATION_CHECK_ENABLE_SYNCHRONIZATION_VALIDATION_QUEUE_SUBMIT`

-to the "Enables" as documented in [VK_LAYER_KHRONOS_validation](https://vulkan.lunarg.com/doc/sdk/latest/windows/khronos_validation_layer.html#user-content-layer-details). ***NOTE*:** changes to configuration of this feature between alpha, and full release should be expected.

 ## Synchronization Validation Functionality